faelplg/bash-todo-list/README.md

 - Project (workspaces folder);
 - Status

-## Features descriptions
+## Features Descriptions

-1. **Task Storage**
+### Task Storage

-   - Use a `tasks.txt` file where each line represents a task, with fields separated by delimiters such as `|`.
+Tasks are stored in a `tasks.txt` file, where each line represents a task.
+Fields within a task are separated by delimiters such as `|`.

-2. **Script for Adding Tasks**
+### Script for Adding Tasks

-   - Create a Bash script to add new tasks.
-The script should prompt the user for the required fields and save the task in the `tasks.txt` file.
+A Bash script is used to add new tasks.
+The script prompts the user for the required fields and saves the task in the `tasks.txt` file.

-3. **List Tasks**
+### Listing Tasks

-   - Read the `tasks.txt` file and show a formatted tasks list to the user.
+The script reads the `tasks.txt` file and displays a formatted list of tasks to the user.